Cascable/swift-on-windows-poc/README.md

 ## How To Use SwiftToCLR

-**Note:** SwiftToCLR will compile and work on macOS as well as Windows.
+**Note:** SwiftToCLR will compile and work on macOS as well as Windows (although it requires Xcode to build on macOS - see the SwiftToCLR technical notes section below).
 The examples here are for Windows.

 SwiftToCLR has a simple command-line interface.
 Once you've compiled your Swift target and have a C++ header file for it, give it to SwiftToCLR along with your target's module name, a path to Swift's `swiftToCxx` header directory (which contains supporting headers for Swift's C++ interop), and an output directory.